LBRF/TraceLab/README.md

 pip install -U git+https://github.com/a-hurst/py-sdl2.git@sdl2dll pip install -U git+https://github.com/a-hurst/pysdl2-dll.git@master
 ```

+You will need to have [Git](https://git-scm.com/downloads) installed in order for the above commands to work.
+If you are using a Mac and already have Xcode or Homebrew installed, you already have Git.

 On Linux systems you can ignore the last two pysdl2 lines, but you will need to install the SDL2, SDL2-mixer, and SDL2-ttf libraries using your distro's package manager.